 The First National Bank Of Circle

-The First National Bank Of Circle in Montana printed $304,280 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1909 and stopped printing money in 1932, which equals a 24 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Circle issued 4 different types and denominations of national currency.
+The First National Bank Of Circle in Montana printed $31,450 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1917 and stopped printing money in 1935, which equals a 19 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Circle issued 3 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Circle was located in Stillwater County.
-It was assigned charter number 9396.
+For the record, The First National Bank Of Circle was located in McCone County.
+It was assigned charter number 11101.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com